OpenZeppelin/openzeppelin-contracts/audit/ZeppelinAudit.md

 ## Solidity Version Updates Recommended

-Most of the code uses Solidity 0.4.17;
+Most of the code uses Solidity 0.4.17, but some files under `Ownership` are marked 0.4.0.
+These should be updated.

-Solidity 0.4.17;
+Solidity 0.4.10 will add several features which could be useful in these contracts:

 - `assert(condition)`, which throws if the condition is false